Book a call with admissions

 • Antianxiety medications: SSRIs and SNRIs are also commonly used to treat anxiety, but several other types of anxiety medications may be used, such as benzodiazepines and beta-blockers.

 • Antipsychotic medications: Antipsychotics, such as typical and atypical antipsychotics, treat psychotic disorders like schizophrenia and bipolar disorder.
-They can lessen or alleviate symptoms such as hallucinations, delusions, and disorganized thinking.
+They can lessen or alleviate symptoms such as hallucinations, delusions, and disorganized thinking.ย Antipsychotic medications can also be used to treat depression.ย

-• Mood stabilizers: These medications are used to manage mood swings and stabilize mood in conditions like bipolar disorder.
+• Mood stabilizers: Mood stabilizer medications are used to manage mood swings and stabilize mood in conditions like bipolar disorder.
 Lithium is a commonly prescribed mood stabilizer, but other options exist, such as anticonvulsant medications.

 • Stimulants: Stimulant medications are typically prescribed to treat attention-deficit/hyperactivity disorder (ADHD) and narcolepsy.
 They can increase focus, attention, and alertness.
 Examples of stimulant medications include methylphenidate and amphetamines.